Robust Label Shift Quantification: Label shift quantification in Setting

 \subsection{Calibration}

-Until now, we did not mention calibration, which is a crucial point of MLLS (see \cite{alexandari,garg,kumar,vaicenavicius}). \cite{alexandari} and \cite{garg} showed empirically and theoretically that MLLS will outperform BBSE, but only if the predictor $f$ is well calibrated.
-We see in this section what role calibration plays in our context.
-There are many different definitions of calibration.
-We give definitions below that are taken from \cite{vaicenavicius} (see equation (1)).
-Let $\mathscr{P}_{X\times Y}$ be the class of all probability distributions on $(\mathscr{X}\times [k], \mathcal{X}\otimes \mathcal{P}([k]))$, where $\mathcal{P}([k])$ is the set of all subsets of $[k]$. \begin{definition}{Calibration}\\ Let $(X,Y)$ be a couple of random variables with distribution $\Pi\in\mathscr{P}_{X\times Y}$.
-We say that a predictor $f$ is \emph{canonically} calibrated, with respect to $\Pi$, if
+Until now, we briefly mentioned calibration but did not really consider it.
+Calibration is a crucial point of MLLS (see \cite{alexandari,garg,kumar,vaicenavicius}).
+Several papers, such as \cite{alexandari} and \cite{garg}, showed empirically and theoretically that MLLS will outperform BBSE, but only if the predictor $f$ is well calibrated.
+We would like to reach similar conclusions but in order to utilize the concept of calibration, we need a definition that is suitable for our context.
+In particular, the definition one can find in \cite{garg} is not suitable for our very formal context with general spaces $\mathscr{X}$.
+Instead, we use the definitions given in \cite{vaicenavicius} which are more adapted here.